Space Assignment Policies and Procedures

 There are many options for purchasing furniture and Purchasing can provide additional information.
 BKM has provided a document with some furniture options including price ranges to help start your discussions.
 Prices will vary based on finishes and sizes selected.

 Please remember that you will need to request a permit for new furniture that is being attached to walls such as overhead bins or tall filing cabinets requiring seismic bracing.
 You may also need to confirm occupancy for multi-person rooms.
+Furniture fabrics also need to meet fire safety codes.
 More information on the permit process, as well as a link to the permit request, can be found on the PDC website